smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

         Name, or type the special value **\*ALL**.
         i.
 The job name may be predefined by third-party software where the SBMJOB action will take place.
         ii.
-Regardless of the value specified for the \"Tracked type\" field, this job name will be the name of a primary, or root job that will generate one or more additional jobs (typically by executing the IBM i SBMJOB command).
+Regardless of the value specified for the "Tracked type" field, this job name will be the name of a primary, or root job that will generate one or more additional jobs (typically by executing the IBM i SBMJOB command).
 This job